stjude/learngenomics.dev/docs/02-genomic-variation/04-structural-variation.md

 In some leukemias, the front half of the BCR gene is fused to the back half of the ABL1 gene.
 When the cell machinery attempts to produce the BCR protein, a hybrid protein containing the tyrosine kinase domain is produced instead.
-This can lead to many copies of the problematic domain floating around than the cell intends, which causes the cell to divide much more than it intends and can ultimately be a driver for cancer.
+This can lead to many more copies of the problematic domain floating around than the cell intends, which causes the cell to divide much more than it intends and can ultimately be a driver for cancer.